Updated March 11, 2021

 Spring break is always a great vacation from school, whether you’re traveling or staying home.
-Unfortunately, many people this year will have to cancel their travel plans due to the coronavirus.
-Although a quarantine may be frustrating, there are still ways you can have a fun spring break while stuck at home.
+Unfortunately, many people this year will have to cancel their travel plans due to the coronavirus once again.
+Although not being able to enjoy the same activities as a normal year may be frustrating, there are still ways you can have a fun spring break while stuck at home.

 1. Video Games

 Video games are a great way of de-stressing and disconnecting from the real world.
 I have dedicated hours to playing The Sims in the past few days.
 I have not done that in months.
 However, with all my extra free time, I also plan on taking out some of my older consoles such as my Nintendo DS and my Super Nintendo, both of which I haven’t touched in months.
 I have several video game missions I need to finish, so I plan to do so over the next few weeks.

 I’ve been so overwhelmed with all my assignments lately, so I will be taking advantage of my additional free time and try to work ahead on my assignments.
 With the end of the semester approaching quickly, any chance for working ahead on assignments will help you in the long run.